 Thousands of Refugees Enjoy Outdoor Movies in Tanzania, Africa

-Farmer started Open Air Cinema in 2001 after winning a business competition at Brigham Young University.
-When he learned about FilmAid International, a nonprofit group that reaches out to refugees through film, Farmer knew they had to help.
-So the company donated three screens, projectors and speaker systems, which all run on gas generators.
-Farmer just returned from three weeks in Africa where he saw the grateful reception.
+Farmer founded Open Air Cinema in 2001 after winning a business competition at Brigham Young University, originally with the goal of entertaining communities back home.
+“With outdoor cinema in America, we’re here to entertain people and promote community involvement,” he explained.
+“But out in Africa, outdoor movies are much more than that.”
+When Farmer learned about FilmAid International—a nonprofit organization that reaches refugees through film—he knew Open Air Cinema had to be involved.
+The company donated three inflatable screens, along with projectors and speaker systems, all powered by gas generators.
+Farmer recently returned from three weeks in Africa, where he witnessed firsthand the reception these tools received.

 Join our mailing list